Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 ### 1.Placeholder

-Placeholder is **data Placeholder**, this concept is for define the shape of input or output data.
+Placeholder is **data Placeholder**, this concept is used to define the shape of input or output data.
 There is no data in Placeholder.

 For example: